evamaxfield/evamaxfield/README.md

 ### Hi, I'm Eva 👋

-I am a PhD candidate at the [University of Washington Information School](https://ischool.uw.edu/).
-I use novel machine learning, natural language processing, and network analysis techniques to study the development, maintenance, and impact of research software.
-I am particularly interested in understanding divisions of labor and maintenance-usage imbalance in open source research software ecosystems.
+I am a PhD candidate at the <a href="https://ischool.uw.edu/">University of Washington Information School</a> advised by <a href="http://nicweber.info/">Dr. Nicholas Weber</a>.
+My research investigates the identification, measurement, and attribution of scientific software and its developers in science.
+My work forms connections between scientific source code and publications, examines how scientific software impacts research outcomes, and explores methods for measuring the sustainability of critical research software.
+My recent work includes studying <a href="https://doi.org/10.48550/arXiv.2510.16242">code contribution and credit in science</a>, <a href="https://doi.org/10.48550/arXiv.2411.05087">measuring software innovation through open-source development data</a>, and <a href="https://doi.org/10.48550/arXiv.2404.06672">identifying crucial but hidden biomedical software packages</a>.

-(And sometimes I help with biology, microscopy, and civic tech software development.)
+(And sometimes I help with microscopy and civic tech software development.)

 For more details about me, [see my website](https://evamaxfield.github.io).